ibiscp/Vehicle-Detection-and-Tracking/README.md

 <p align="center"><img src="output_images/Exampleofnotcars.png"/></p>

 ## Features
-In order to train the classifier to recognize de difference between vehicle and not vehicle it is necessary to utilize some features.
+In order to train the classifier to recognize de difference between vehicle and not vehicle it is necessary to use some features.
 In this project three features are being used (HOG, color histogram and spatial).

 ### Histogram of Oriented Gradients (HOG)
 One of the features used is the Histogram of Oriented Gradients with the following parameters: